Haricharan1212/Haricharan1212.github.io/_pages/about.md

 Hey, I'm **Haricharan**!
 I'm a final-year Electrical Engineering dual degree student at Indian Institute of Technology, Madras.

-I am deeply passionate about exploring advanced concepts in *electrical engineering* and *computer science* using *fundamental mathematical* principles.
+I am deeply passionate about exploring advanced concepts in *Electrical Engineering* and *Computer Science* using mathematical principles.

 My primary areas of interest include: